 The lithium-ion battery has changed our way of life.
 We’re mobile-connected virtually everywhere and the lithium deep-cycle battery allows remote-area camping with ample power for fridge, lights, entertainment and communications.
-Our Revolution lithium battery has been faithfully pumping out amps for the past six years and is still performing perfectly.
+Our Revolution lithium battery has been faithfully pumping out amps for the past seven years and is still performing perfectly.

 The basic lithium ferro-phosphate cell being used by Revolution Power Australia, one of the leaders in lithium-ion battery development, is 3.2V.
 Four of these make a 12.8V unit that’s topped by an integrated battery management control power board and packaged in a case that makes it look like any normal battery.